Which enzyme catalyzes the conversion of pyruvate into lactate?

 Lactic acid fermentation is an anaerobic cellular energy production pathway that is performed by muscle cells during periods of intense physical activity.
 During fermentation, pyruvate is reduced to lactate and NADH is oxidized to NAD+.
 This reaction is catalyzed by the enzyme lactate dehydrogenase.
 Answer choice A is incorrect, this enzyme catalyzes the conversion of pyruvate into acetyl-CoA and CO2.
 Answer choice C is incorrect, this enzyme is a part of the Krebs cycle.
 D is incorrect, this enzyme converts alcohols to ketones or aldehydes.

 Fermentation is the anaerobic degradation of glucose to produce ATP.
 Interestingly, fermentation is considered the oldest metabolic pathway, as it is suitable for environments that did not have oxygen yet.
-In contrast, in aerobic respiration (which includes the Krebs cycle and the electron transport chain), glucose is broken down in the presence of oxygen to form ATP.
+By contrast, in aerobic respiration (which includes the Krebs cycle and the electron transport chain), glucose is broken down in the presence of oxygen to form ATP.
 In particular, the role of oxygen in aerobic conditions is to serve as the final electron acceptor in the electron transport chain.
 In this way, oxygen helps to regenerate NAD+ from NADH, which are then shuttled to the glycolytic pathway.
 However, in anaerobic conditions, NAD+ must be regenerated in the absence of oxygen, therefore, a molecule other than oxygen must serve as the final electron acceptor.

 There are two different types of fermentation – lactic acid fermentation and ethanol fermentation.
 Lactic acid fermentation is performed by muscle cells during periods of vigorous physical activity.
 During these activities, oxygen is used up so quickly that cells are under hypoxic conditions.
 In such conditions, cells have to undergo fermentation in order to produce energy to maintain the activity.
 Furthermore, in fermentation, pyruvate serves as the final electron acceptor.
 Figure 1 illustrates the process of lactic acid fermentation in which pyruvate is reduced to lactate and NADH is oxidized to NAD+.